Heat Pump Diagram Explained

 • The real heat pump doesn’t differ that much from this simple example, we just replace the water with a refrigerant and replace the water pump with a compressor.

-Hold on a minute—does that mean a regular air conditioner is considered to be a heat pump?
+You may notice this diagram looks similar to an air conditioner…does that mean a regular air conditioner is considered to be a heat pump?

 Let’s See: